 In addition to helping with power transfer, the EVA midsole does a fantastic job absorbing trail impacts from rock gardens, jumps, and drops.
 Overall, the Freerider Pro performs very well in this metric.

-Weighing only 616-grams for a US 8 women's, the Freerider Pro was one of the lightest shoes we tested, which is impressive given the amount of protection, durability, and power transfer found in the shoe.
 Typically, protection, durability, and stiffness come with a significant weight penalty, but not so with this shoe.
 The low weight also makes it easier to spin the pedals, something we noticed on longer rides.

 Ad-free.
 Influence-free.
 Powered by Testing.